aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/comhelper/openzip/_index.md

 ## OpenZip(string) {#openzip_1}

-Allows a COM application to load a zip archive from a file.
+Allows a COM application to load a ZIP archive from a file.

 ```csharp
 public Archive OpenZip(string fileName)